 Making vintage lenses work for me means they need to be useable.
 What was acceptable 50 years ago might not be acceptable today.
 Short focusing throws are important.
 Sticky helicoids are deal-breakers.
-Focusing tabs are (probably) critical but that will be determined.
+Focusing tabs are a plus.
 The way the aperture clicks, sounds, or feels is irrelevant.
 There will be no mention of “build quality” because I probably couldn’t get a lens back together again after I took it apart to assess the “build quality” anyway.

 Does it have SOUL?

 This section is an assessment of image quality.

 Describing why people like images from one lens or another is difficult and fights in online forums occur trying to sort it out.
 One the one hand, there are MTF charts and other tools that seek to offer an objective performance of a given lens.
 On the other hand, there is a morass of terms like 3D-pop, Leica look, micro-contrast, character, rendering, and all the rest that seem to do more to trigger the internet trolls rather than actually help anyone make decisions about lens performance over in real-world situations.